 It will be very tempting to want to go to ALL THE PLACES and see ALL THE THINGS!
 That’s why you’re choosing this lifestyle, right?
 BUT I can’t stress enough the power of traveling slower.

-First, you get to know a place better which is a special feeling you will soon find out about and second, you’ll be saving tons of cash.
-Moving around a lot means you’re spending a lot of money, slow down, enjoy a single country for a bit longer and then move to the next.
+First, you get to know a place better which is a special feeling you will soon find out about, and second, you’ll be saving tons of cash.
+Moving around a lot means you’re spending a lot of money.
+Slow down, enjoy a single country for a bit longer, and then move to the next.

 My happy place is spending around 2-3 months in one country.
 Usually, visas only last for 90 days anyway (for Americans), so it’s a good amount of time to get to know a place without getting “stuck” there.

-You think it sounds fun at first to be on the move, but I can’t stress enough how much going slower will be so much better for your body, mind, and pockets.
+You think it sounds fun at first to be on the move, but I can’t stress enough how going slower will be so much better for your body, mind, and pockets.

-5. You’re Not on Vacation
+2. You’re Not on Vacation

 Remember how I said that everyone is going to think you’re on vacation no matter what?
 Well, it’s OK for them to think that as long as you’re not actually living like you’re on vacation!